 Adventure Parc Snowdonia

 Yes, you could do it in the sea.
 But Adventure Parc Snowdonia has created a head-high wave that peels perfectly along a 300m lagoon in the middle of the Conwy Valley countryside, every 90 seconds.
-There’s also a watery assault course, the Crash & Splash Lagoon and regular left-field events.
+There’s also a watery assault course, the Crash & Splash Lagoon, open water swimming sessions, and regular left-field events.